mandar-damle/HDM-documentation/archive/vcf/80.Troubleshooting Guide/default.md

 **Resolution**: User should put the host in maintenance mode manually and retry the uninstall operation.
 This may require the user to perform a vMotion on the active VMs to another host in the cluster.
 If the cluster has just one host, the User may be required to power off the active VMs.
 Please note that the PIO Appliance host should not be powered off before initiating the uninstall.

-###### **‘praapa’ service is still present on ESX Configure tab in vCenter even after PrimaryIO HDM filter has been uninstalled from the On-Premise cluster**
+###### **‘praapa’ service is still present on ESXi Configure tab in vCenter even after PrimaryIO HDM filter has been uninstalled from the On-Premise cluster**

 Uninstall of HDM filter from PIO Appliance creates an uninstall task that executes successfully.
-However, the HDM icon on vCenter still shows the HDM version and the service  ‘praapa’ is also found on the ESX host.
+However, the HDM icon on vCenter still shows the HDM version and the service  ‘praapa’ is also found on the ESXi host.

-**Resolution**: This issue is seen when the uninstall is attempted on a cluster where the ESX hosts cannot be put into Maintenance Mode either due to DRS not configured or insufficient number of ESX for vMotion.
+**Resolution**: This issue is seen when the uninstall is attempted on a cluster where the ESXi hosts cannot be put into Maintenance Mode either due to DRS not configured or insufficient number of ESXi for vMotion.
 In such a situation the ‘uninstall’ request is registered but not executed.
 To complete the uninstallation, follow the steps:

 1. The host under the cluster on which the HDM uninstall is pending, needs to be put into Maintenance Mode manually through the vCenter.
-2. This will start the uninstallation task on the ESX and will cleanly remove the ‘praapa’ IOFilter.
+2. This will start the uninstallation task on the ESXi and will cleanly remove the ‘praapa’ IOFilter.
 3. Exit the Maintenance Mode once the installation is complete.
-4. Steps 1-3 may have to be repeated on all the ESX hosts that could not be put into Maintenance Mode, to completely remove PrimaryIO HDM from the cluster.
+4. Steps 1-3 may have to be repeated on all the ESXi hosts that could not be put into Maintenance Mode, to completely remove PrimaryIO HDM from the cluster.

 ###### **HDM plugin entry is not removed from the vCenter after HDM plugin is unregistered from the appliance.**